W. Edwards Deming (1900-1993):

 Area of concentration: Asset pricing, applied theoretical and empirical, in connection with macroeconomics, corporate finance, labor economics, computational economics, capital markets research in accounting, microeconometrics, economic history, and meta-science

 Essays on the cross-section of returns, 2002, The Wharton School, University of Pennsylvania

-Goncalves, Andrei S., Chen Xue, and Lu Zhang, 2017, Does the investment model explain value and momentum simultaneously?
+Goncalves, Andrei S., Chen Xue, and Lu Zhang, 2017, Aggregation, capital heterogeneity, and the investment CAPM.
 Slides

-Two innovations (exact aggregation and current assets as a production input) in the structural investment model go a long way in explaining value and momentum simultaneously.
+Two innovations (aggregation and current assets as a production input) in the structural investment CAPM go a long way in explaining value and momentum simultaneously.

 Hou, Kewei, Chen Xue, and Lu Zhang, 2018, Replicating anomalies.
 Internet Appendix | Slides | Second Prize, the 2017 Chicago Quantitative Alliance Academic Competition | Slides and presentation video at NBER Long-term Asset Management Conference, May 2018 | Keynote at the Autumn 2017 Inquire Europe Symposium on “Advances in Factor Investing” | Slides for the 2017 Hedge Fund Research Symposium organized by UNC Institute for Private Capital | Slides for CFA Society of Columbus September 2017 Luncheon | WSJ: A reality check on stock-market ‘anomalies’ | WSJ: An algorithm, an ETF and an academic study walk into a bar | WSJ: When researchers and investors walk into a bar, the investors get hammered | Bloomberg: A new paper just took a huge shot at some of the world’s hottest investments | Bloomberg: Anomalies, pitches and promises